LGT8FX/BASIC_Compiler-for-LGT8FX-Chipset/README.md

 # BASIC_Compiler
-A BASIC language compiler for the LGT chipset
+A BASIC language compiler for the LGT8FX chipset